College of Innovation and Design Resources: Competency-Based Education Student Handbook

 All competency-based programs in the College of Innovation and Design are offered in seven-week terms.
 There are two CBE terms within each Fall and Spring traditional semester, and two terms during the Summer.

 Students are not permitted to “carry-forward” any work between terms.
-Students are expected to complete all pretest, post-test and required course assignments in each class they enroll in, including acceleration courses.
+Students are expected to complete all pretest, post-test and required course assignments in each class they enroll in, including acceleration courses, within the 7-week term of their enrollment.

 Pacing and Acceleration